fallen-icarus/cardano-loans/README.md

 Cardano-Loans rejects this volatile and often destructive model in favor of a return to first principles.
-The protocol empowers lenders to manage risk proactively through diligent underwriting and intelligent loan structuring—the same principles that have successfully governed traditional credit markets for centuries.
+The protocol empowers lenders to manage risk proactively through diligent underwriting and intelligent loan structuring — the same principles that have successfully governed traditional credit markets for centuries.
 The key innovation is implementing these proven strategies in a globally accessible, transparent, and trustless on-chain environment.